google_counter

 • Family history of esophageal cancer or other malignancies

-Depending on the anamnesis and the results of the examination of the patient, the doctor chooses a treatment regimen, most often a combined one.
+Depending on the anamnesis and the results of the patient's examination, the doctor chooses a treatment regimen, most often a combined one.
 If necessary, a tumor board is involved that includes a surgeon, oncologist, gastroenterologist and other necessary narrow specialists.
 Here are some of the treatments available in Germany:

 Surgical treatment